 The cryosphere exists at all latitudes an in about one hundred countries.
 It has profound socioeconomic value due to its role in water resources and its impact on transportation, fisheries, hunting, herding, and agriculture.
 It also plays a significant role in climate studies, and is critical for accurate weather forecasts.
-Among all the properties of the cryosphere, ice cover and ice concentrations are among most important ones.
-This document provides high level description of the physical basis and technical approach of the algorithms to identify ice cover and estimate ice concentration over water surfaces for clear pixels with supplementary information from observations and products retrieved from the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites.
+Among all the properties of the cryosphere, ice cover, ice concentrations, and ice surface temperature are among most important ones.
+This document provides high level description of the physical basis and technical approach of the algorithms to identify ice cover and estimate ice concentration and ice surface temperature over water surfaces for clear pixels with supplementary information from satellite observations and retrieved products.
+This algorithm can be applied to but not limited to the Advanced Baseline Imager (ABI) on the Geostationary Operational Environmental Satellite R series (GOES-R) of National Oceanic and Atmospheric Administration (NOAA) geostationary meteorological satellites, and the Visible Infrared Imaging Radiometer Suite (VIIRS) onboard the Suomi National Polar Orbiting Partnership (S-NPP), and the future Joint Polar Satellite System (JPSS).
 Group threshold methods are applied on observations from visible and infrared bands to identify ice over water surfaces under clear sky conditions; tie-point algorithm is used to determine the representative reflectance/temperature of 100% ice covered surface, which is in turn applied to estimate the ice concentration.
-The algorithm is tested extensively using other satellite observations as proxy data of GOES-R ABI.
+The algorithm is tested extensively using other satellite observations as proxy data of GOES-R ABI, and observations from S-NPP.
 Validations show that the results meet the requirements of product measurement accuracy and precision.